Coordinating Team Members (CTM)

 The Coordinating Team is the policy‑making body of the organisation, and is responsible for coordinating, oversight of the affairs of the organisation, planning, and appointing any necessary committees.
 The CTM consists of one representative from five sub-regions [Northeast, Far South, South, Southeast (a), Southeast (b)] and one Local Representative (LR) of the country where the AWRC office is located.
 The Coordinating team members are elected on a rotational basis for an initial four-year period.

-Ni-Ling is a pastor of the Presbyterian Church in Taiwan (PCT).
+Hsin-Lien is a pastor of the Presbyterian Church in Taiwan (PCT)

 Northeast Asia: Eun Jung Kim (South Korea)

-Eun Jung is a doctoral student of Yonsei University.
-Her dissertation focuses on the early Korean church women at the turn of the 20th century.
-She is the co-representative of Korean Association of Women Theologians (KAWT).
+Eun Jung is a researcher and lecturer in History of Christianity at Yonsei University.
+She is also an executive member of Korean Association of Women Theologians (KAWT).

 Northeast Asia: Wai-Yin Christina WONG (Hong Kong)